scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - **Witness(es)** - individual(s) who have no active role in the Signing Ceremony but may stop the process and request more information if they feel its integrity may have been compromised.
 The Witness(es) are typically appointed by resolution of the Voter.

-The ISD members must decide on the roles of the Signing Ceremony participants in advance of the Signing Ceremony, and must have reached agreement about the Certificate Authority (CA) ASes (that will also issue the root certificates).
+The ISD members must decide on the roles of the Signing Ceremony participants in advance of the Signing Ceremony, and must have reached agreement about the Certificate Authority (CA) ASes (that will also issue the AS certificates).
 Hash comparison checks are included to counter mistakes and so that every participant can ensure they are operating on the same data.

 The private keys of each participant never leave their machine, so the Ceremony Administrator does not have to be entrusted with private keys.